kristen/advent-of-code/day7/README.md

 53,1001,56,-1,56,1005,56,6,99,0,0,0,0,10

 Try every combination of the new phase settings on the amplifier feedback loop.
 What is the highest signal that can be sent to the thrusters?

+Your puzzle answer was 36384144.

+Both parts of this puzzle are complete!
+They provide two gold stars: **